Legal provisions of COM(2022)57 - Union Secure Connectivity Programme for the period 2023-2027

 The governance of the Programme shall be based on the following principles:

-(a) clear distribution of tasks and responsibilities between the entities involved in the implementation of the Programme
+(a)a clear distribution of tasks and responsibilities between the entities involved in the implementation of the Programme;

-(c) strong control of the Programme, including strict adherence to cost, schedule and performance by all the entities, within their respective roles and tasks in accordance with this Regulation;
+(c)strong control of the Programme, including strict adherence to cost, schedule and performance by all the entities, according to their respective roles and the tasks conferred on them, in accordance with this Regulation;

-(e) service continuity and necessary infrastructure continuity, including protection from relevant threats;
+(e)service continuity and necessary infrastructure continuity, including security monitoring and management, and protection from relevant threats;

 Role of the Member States

-1. Member States shall contribute with their technical competence, know-how and assistance, in particular in the field of safety and security, or, where appropriate and possible, by making available to the Union the data, information, services and infrastructure in their possession or located on their territory.
+1. The Member States may contribute with their technical competence, know-how and assistance, in particular in the field of safety and security, or, where appropriate and possible, by making available to the Programme the data, information, services and infrastructure located on their territory.

-2. Where relevant, the Member States shall ensure coherence and complementarity of their recovery and resilience plans under Regulation (EU) 2021/241 of the European Parliament and of the Council44 and the Programme.
+2. Where possible, the Member States shall aim to ensure coherence and complementarity of the relevant activities and interoperability of their capacities under their recovery and resilience plans under Regulation (EU) 2021/241 of the European Parliament and of the Council (29) with the Programme.

-4. The Member States and the Commission may cooperate to widen the uptake of services provided by the Programme.
+5. The Member States and the Commission may cooperate to widen the uptake of governmental services provided by the Programme.

 Role of the Commission